cloudnativeessentials/dra-tutorial/README.md

 ```

-## Deploying RBAC Permissions for the DRA Driver
+## Create RBAC Authorization for the DRA Driver
-Before we deploy a DRA driver, let's deploy RBAC resources like the ServiceAccount, ClusterRole, ClusterRoleBinding
+Before you deploy a DRA driver, create RBAC authorization for the DRA driver to control ResourceSlices, get Nodes, and get ResourceClaims.

 Let's take a look at the ServiceAccount, ClusterRole, ClusterRoleBinding that binds the ClusterRole to the Service Account: